Custom AI

 Custom AI lets you connect Bread Crumbs Bot to your own AI endpoint.

-When a message is processed by an AI with type: custom, Bot sends a request to your endpoint and uses your response text as the assistant reply.
+When a message is processed by an AI with type: custom, Bot sends a request to your endpoint and uses your response as the assistant reply.

 Communication model